zhugelianglongming/ingress-bfe/docs/en_us/contribute/contribute-codes.md

     $ git checkout -b my-cool-stuff
     ```

-    > Before checkout, verify by `git status` command and keep current branch clean, otherwise untracked files will be bring to the new branch.
+    > Before checkout, verify by `git status` command and keep current branch clean, otherwise untracked files will be brought to the new branch.

 1. Use pre-commit hook